 The city of Newcastle has a relatively small population when compared to other northern cities, with approximately 280,000 residents.
 As a result of its isolation as a city, the population swells on a daily basis as thousands of commuters enter the city from the surrounding area.
 When taking into consideration the surrounding areas, Tyneside has more than 850,000 residents and the Tyne and Wear county can boast more than a million.

 If you look anywhere for lucrative buy-to-let investments, Newcastle is at the top of many lists.
 The city has evolved itself into a place where industries are thriving, investments are pouring in and more students and residents are flocking to the city for a piece of the action.

-All of this and more has made residential property investment in Newcastle very attractive, with city centre post codes coming in at an average price of just £174,449 (Zoopla).
-However there are plenty of locations around Newcastle that are proving to be very popular with buyers – and even more popular with investors, with yields starting from around 5% and reaching highs of 10%.
+All of this and more has made residential property investment in Newcastle very attractive, with city centre post codes coming in at an average price paid of just £227,000 (Zoopla).
+However there are plenty of locations around Newcastle that are proving to be very popular with buyers – and even more popular with investors, with yields starting from an average of 8%.

 For more information on our buy-to-let property investments in Newcastle, contact Pure Investor today.

 With an endless supply of student tenants, high net yields and three major universities, student investment property for sale in Newcastle is a worthwhile investment for any savvy investor, either from overseas or from the UK.